 I’ve written before about Hillside Public School, a small redbrick building that still stands across from the Toronto Zoo in northeast Scarborough.
 Many of us Hillsiders traveled from Kindergarten through high school together and that, I believe, is the magical bond that has joined us for all of these years.
 Continue reading “FRIENDS FOR LIFE”

 The words are so glowing that I’m sure you’ll accuse me of embellishment — that the choir was much better in my memory than in reality — but I have proof!
 Or had.
-My lovely mother recorded most of a Kiwanis Music Festival one year, and as an adult I was amazed at the fine sound of our tiny group compared to the others.
+My lovely mother recorded a Kiwanis Music Festival one year, and as an adult I was amazed at the fine sound of our tiny group compared to the others.
 How I wish cassette tapes lasted forever.
 Continue reading “Sing a Song of Sixpence.”

 When I hear schoolyard horror stories these days, I’m reminded that my school years were relatively idyllic.
 They weren’t without social hierarchy, hurt feelings, or arguments, of course, but in hindsight I realize it all worked out well because ninety percent of us went to school together from Kindergarten through high school.
 We played, learned, and fought together, just like any other family.
 But the extras made our years at Hillside Public School truly unique.
 Continue reading ““They” say you can’t go back, but they’re wrong.”